-“There’s high anxiety, especially now during COVID,” says Rhea Smith, Vice President of The West Indian American Day Carnival Association (WIADCA), who organized the baby shower on Rogers Avenue.
+“There’s high anxiety, especially now during COVID,” says Rhea Smith, Women’s Health Director at Caribbean Women’s Health Association, who organized the baby shower on Rogers Avenue.
 “Imagine you being pregnant, you’re already stressed because your body is stressed being pregnant, but now [because of COVID] you may have to find a new hospital, a new doctor, possibly a new birth plan, and hope that it all works out for a successful birth outcome.
 All those things add to hypertension, high blood pressure, diabetes and all of these things that these women face.”

 High stress has been known to have a negative impact on pregnant mothers leading to preterm labor and low birth weight.
 COVID-19 has only exacerbated many stressors East Flatbush residents faced before the pandemic- like housing and food insecurities.

 “We know that women experience stress throughout pregnancy, especially during this time of the COVID-19 pandemic,” says Laura Sienas, M.D. and Acting Assistant Professor of Maternal-Fetal Medicine at the University of Washington.
 “Psychosocial stress in pregnancy has been associated with an increased risk of spontaneous preterm birth.
 It is challenging to determine if the risk of preterm birth associated with COVID19 is due to spontaneous labor or due to need for early delivery for either maternal health benefit or treatment of developed pregnancy complications.”